 Each audio lesson lasts around 30 minutes and is comprised of the previously mentioned 4 news stories, grammar, and expressions.
 The two hosts narrate the news story and afterward discuss it, adding in their opinions and other information.
 This is done entirely in Spanish.

 The news stories are interesting and there’s a clear focus on the region selected.
 So, more news stories about Latin America in the Latino version and more news stories about Spain in the Spain version.

-Some news stories to overlap which is pretty unavoidable.
-They do a good job of keeping this to a minimum though, something that those who purchase the bundle, which includes both programs, would definitely appreciate.
+Some news stories do overlap which is pretty unavoidable.
+They do a good job of keeping this to a minimum though, which is nice considering the subscription includes both editions of the program.

 Even when the news stories are about the same topic, they’re not simply copies of each other, the narration and commentary differ.